jlinto10/durins-day-forecaster/README.md

     var daysUntilDurinsDay = new DurinsDayCalculator().DaysUntilDurinsDay();

-In 2014, the following author calculated Ocotober 24.
+In 2014, the following author calculated October 24.
 I ran that year through my tool and got the same output.
 So I'm assuming that with the logic stated above my calculator is fairly accurate.

 http://askmiddlearth.tumblr.com/post/73200106670/how-to-predict-durins-day